-All of us have those unexpected moments when we need more cash or perhaps having too much cash in the bank (that’s us).
+We all have those unexpected moments when we need more cash or perhaps have too much cash in the bank (that’s us).

 Will I Be Protected With KOHO?

-Just as any other bank KOHO is covered under the CDIC through the People’s Trust account.
+KOHO is covered under the CDIC through the People’s Trust account like any other bank.

-Basically the money is held in People’s Trust which is regulated by CDIC.
+Basically, the money is held in People’s Trust regulated by CDIC.